mmilano/SidePanelCollapse/README.md

 The side panel is configured differently for the home page and the interior pages.

-This isn't necessary to do, and even might be a poor user experience practice, but is done here to demonstrate the possibility.
+This isn't necessary to do, and might even be a poor user experience practice for a site, but is done here to demonstrate the possibility.